 1. Manual or electric yarn ball winder?

 This will be personal preference of course, but let’s talk about the whys of each.
-First, the electric winders do tend to be more pricey than the manual winders (like this one for about $210 after shipping).
+First, the electric winders do tend to be more pricey than the manual winders (like this one).

 One thing I prefer about my manual yarn winders is that I am in control at all times. – You can ask my husband about that!
 Bahahaha!! – If you go the electric route, remember that it will need to be positioned near an electrical outlet while in use, whereas the hand crank winders can be attached to just about any table or counter top in your home or outside.
 My vote is for portability!

 2. Hank or skein?